Purple Mashed Sweet Potatoes

 The sweet potato is actually not related to the potato or to the yam.
 They come in a variety of shapes, from long and thick to round and stubby.

-Because of their health benefits, they make for great Paleo Mashed Potatoes.
+Because of their health benefits, they make for great paleo mashed potatoes or a lectin free mashed potato alternative.

 MEDICINAL BENEFITS OF SWEET POTATOES